 Including this breed offers an increased ability for the dog to work independently.
 Furthermore, the addition of this breed strengthens our puppies’ defending instincts.

 Maremma Sheepdog is the least dominant breed in our puppy mix.
 This breed is slightly smaller than the others, but it's members show excellent devotion to their work.
-Furthermore, maremma sheepdogs have very strong protective instincts, which grow stronger as the dog matures.
+Furthermore, Maremma Sheepdogs have very strong protective instincts, which grow stronger as the dog matures.

 All in all, we believe the combination of these four breeds in our puppies makes for outstanding livestock guardian dogs that have great health, excellent devotion to their work, and strong relationships with their charges and their owners.